Mauritania

 Export Products

-Mauritania's important export products are ores (iron and copper) and gold but also molluscs,frozen fish, and fish products (oil, flour, pellets etc.).
+Mauritania's important export products are gold and ores (mostly iron and some copper) but also molluscs, frozen fish, and fish products (oil, flour, pellets etc.).

 Trade Partners